ilham-saleh/react-dashboard/README.md

 👉 **Kanban**: Add Todos and edit, remove as well as re-arrange them by dragging

-👉 **Orders, Employees, Customers**: See your Orders, Employees, Customers lists and filter them by their activity.
-The list has pagination feature.
+👉 **Orders, Employees, Customers**: See your Orders, Employees, Customers Tables and filter them by their activity.
+Each Table has pagination feature.

 👉 **Charts**: There are different types of charts thet give a beauty to your dashboard.
 Fully interactive and animated.